giusalfieri/IPA_Project/README.md

 > [!IMPORTANT]
 > Make sure Python is installed system wide (e.g., on Windows, Python must be added to the system `PATH`).
 >
-> FFor detailed instructions on how to install OpenCV on your machine, please refer to this [guide](./docs/README.txt).
+> For detailed instructions on how to install OpenCV on your machine, please refer to this [guide](./docs/README.txt).

 > [!TIP]
 > Click the badges to visit their official websites.